Tatsu Ishikawa

 Visual identity for Sprint, a weekly PT-led interval session at Crowborough running track.

-The wordmark is built from fully bespoke lettering, inspired by speed and motion while keeping it open and welcoming.
-A set of custom illustrations was also developed to support the identity across wider visual touchpoints, including posters and merchandise.
+The wordmark uses custom lettering inspired by speed and motion while remaining open and welcoming.
+I developed a custom illustration to support the identity across posters and merchandise.

-The main brand colours are based on the surface of the track itself — the terracotta tone, and the darker red echoing the moment sweat drips from the body and darkens the track.
+The brand colours reference the track surface itself: the terracotta tone, and the darker red echoing the moment sweat drips and darkens the track.

-The project also included a PowerPoint deck template designed for non-designers, featuring a custom grid and typographic structure, along with supporting assets such as custom illustrations and an anniversary cap.
+The project included a PowerPoint template with built-in grids and typographic rules for non-designers to create consistent decks, plus supporting assets including custom illustrations for for their website and an anniversary cap.